 The hospital will provide any medical care your newborn requires.
 Utah Division of Child and Family Services will place your child for adoption into a safe, loving home.
 There are many great families waiting to adopt children.

 Visit the Utah Code page for the complete law.
-The Utah Newborn Safe Haven law, sponsored by (former) Representative Patrice Arent, passed in 2001.
+The Utah Newborn Safe Haven law, sponsored by former state Senator Patrice Arent, passed in 2001.

 No, leave the baby at an open hospital.